jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
-- Content: AOE clone should work for pickups
-- Bug: Clone doesn't show cloned units until they move cause they spawn right on top of each other
+- Draw walls above units so their corpses don't render over top of the walls
 - More
     - Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
     - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel